shiveenp/bluhrg/source/_posts/S3-Browser-With-Kweb.md

 ## Simple Kotlin S3 Client

-To start off, I wrote a basic S3 browsing class, starting off small - I copied the code from AWS examples on creating a new S# client and then added the ability to search for all public keys in a given bucket and get some metadata and download links:
+To start off, I wrote a basic S3 browsing class, starting off small - I copied the code from AWS examples on creating a new S3 client and then added the ability to search for all public keys in a given bucket and get some metadata and download links:

 ```kotlin
 class S3Client(private val endpoint: String, private val bucketName: String) {